-1 Timothy 5:21 21 I solemnly charge you in the presence of God and of Christ Jesus and of His chosen angels, to maintain these principles without bias, doing nothing in a spirit of partiality.
+1 Timothy 5:21 I solemnly charge you in the presence of God and of Christ Jesus and of His chosen angels, to maintain these principles without bias, doing nothing in a spirit of partiality.

-It is these angels, (we are told by the adherents of "the sons of God = angels"), who are sons of God in Genesis 6, and who had sexual relations with women to create a hybrid being that would finally be judged by God in a great flood.
+Therefore, the covenantal designation, sons of God in Genesis 6, if applied to angels, (as we are told by the adherents of "the sons of God = angels"), would have had sexual relations with women to create a hybrid being that would finally be judged by God in a great flood.
+This necessarily means that these angels, (chosen angels), long after the rebellion of Satan, can choose to continue to rebel and reject their Creator.